apache/spark/docs/sql-migration-guide.md

 * Table of contents
 {:toc}

+## Upgrading from Spark SQL 3.4 to 3.5

+  - Since Spark 3.5, decimal type precision can not less than 1, for example the follow query will fail `SELECT CAST(0 AS decimal(0, 0))`.

 ## Upgrading from Spark SQL 3.3 to 3.4

   - Since Spark 3.4, Number or Number(\*) from Teradata will be treated as Decimal(38,18).
 In Spark 3.3 or earlier, Number or Number(\*) from Teradata will be treated as Decimal(38, 0), in which case the fractional part will be removed.